openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

    * Local Alerts
    * Pump unreachable threshold [min]: 120

-Import Settings
+Import settings
 ---------------------------------------------------------
-* Please note that importing settings has the possibility to import an outdated Pod status.
+* Please note that importing settings has the possibility to import an outdated pod status.
-* As a result, you may lose an active Pod.
+* As a result, you may lose an active pod.
 * It is therefore strongly recommended that you **do not import settings while on an active Pod session**.

    * Deactivate your pod session.
 Verify that you do not have an active pod session.